In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 As long as they hit the qualifying criteria, regardless of being full or part-time, they get the full amount - which isn't huge anyway.

-To qualify for sick pay they must meet 3 criteria:
+To be entitled to sick pay someone will need to meet 3 criteria:

 - They must be an employee and have done some paid work.